 Well, I have some historical evidence that has survived by sheer luck, but the evidence is not intact.
 I have some pieces of a single issue of The Slatington News from 16 February 1907.
 On the newspaper fragments page, you will find a page of thumbnail images of the individual pieces of the newspaper that I have.
 You can click on any single thumbnail, and it will enlarge for your viewing.
 As you can see, the copy of the weekly paper that I possess, which I found lining an old desk drawer, is not the entire issue, which was about ten pages in 1907.
 The paper is very fragile and crumbling into pieces, some bigger, some smaller.
 Because of the condition, I decided to scan the pieces and label the front and back of each individual piece.
 I am not exactly sure to which pages any of the pieces belong, but some are to the front page.
 I do not think that any single entire page is preserved in these fragments.

 You should read my short background notes about Slatington, a small town in Eastern Pennsylvania, that was a major slate manufacturing center in the late nineteenth century.
-You may consult any other sources that you wish for information about Slatington's history, if you can find any.
+You may consult any other Slatington sources, in addition to those that I have available, for information about Slatington's history.

 You might also wish to read something on doing research with primary sources and newspapers to give you some familiarity with the kinds of questions that you should seek to answer as you look through these newspaper pieces.